 While demand for English teachers abroad is on the up and up, requirements are getting stricter and the competition is getting tougher, especially at reputable, great-paying schools abroad, making TEFL a crucial component of your job application.

-Teaching English is a specialized skill that requires specialized training in the form of an internationally recognized TEFL certification.
+Teaching English is a specialized skill that requires specialized training in the form of an internationally recognized TEFL certification, such as one from OISE at the University of Toronto or International House Berkeley .
 Any school worth its salt won’t consider you for the job without it.

 I’m a native English speaker, surely I don’t really need a TEFL certificate?

-Not so fast - speaking English doesn’t automatically mean that you’re qualified or indeed able to teach it.
-Hiring schools and language institutes require candidates to have relevant training on how to teach English as a foreign language - native English speaker or otherwise.
+Not so fast – speaking English doesn’t automatically mean that you’re qualified or indeed able to teach it.
+Hiring schools and language institutes require candidates to have relevant training on how to teach English as a foreign language.

-For teaching jobs abroad, you'll typically see ESL schools and recruiters require applicants to be native English speakers, hold a bachelor's degree and have a TEFL certificate.
-Even if having a TEFL certificate isn't a requirement for the job you’ve honed in on, you might still want to consider it as a worthy investment.
+For teaching jobs abroad, you’ll typically see ESL schools and recruiters require applicants to be fluent in English, hold a bachelor’s degree and have a TEFL certificate.
+Even if having a TEFL certificate isn’t a requirement for the job you’ve honed in on, you might still want to consider it as a worthy investment.

-For more insight into what you could learn in a TEFL course, check out our TEFL course curriculum.
+For more insight into what you could learn in a TEFL course, check out our OISE University of Toronto TEFL course curriculum, Manhattan College TEFL Course curriculum, and International House Berkeley TEFL course curriculum.